-A real estate business may extend its existing risk management systems to address money laundering and terrorist financing risks.
+Accountants may extend its existing risk management systems to address money laundering and terrorist financing risks.
 The detail and sophistication of these systems will depend on the size and the complexity of the business it undertakes.
-Ways of incorporating a firms' business risk assessment will be governed by the size of the real estate business firm and how regularly compliance staff and senior management are involved in day-to-day activities.
+Ways of incorporating a firms' business risk assessment will be governed by the size of the firm and how regularly compliance staff and senior management are involved in day-to-day activities.